jpuritz/BIO_594_2023/Exercises_ProbSets/Week03/Week_3_ProblemSetAnswers.md

     C. What is the observed heterozygosity in this population and what is the expected heterozygosity?

 ### Answer
-Answer to problem one comes from Zoe Dellaer (some of you might have slighly different numbers):
+Answer to problem one comes from Zoe Dellaert (some of you might have slighly different numbers):

 - Genotype frequencies:
     - Total number: 127